 Security requirements should be one of the key considerations at the outset of the planning and design stage of any venue re-opening.
 If this is done correctly, it should result in more effective and cost-efficient strategies.
 The risk assessment is what will determine the right strategy for you; first understanding the threat is crucial to forming the response to match.

 Weaknesses tempt offenders.
 A hostile will attempt to identify and exploit any gaps within protective security measures.
-Multi-layering of measures, such as the CPNI’s ‘Deter, Detect and Delay’ strategy, is the most robust way to ensure safety in your establishment.
+Multi-layering of measures, such as the CPNI’s (now NPSA) ‘Deter, Detect and Delay’ strategy, is the most robust way to ensure safety in your establishment.

 Recommended security measures